 In light of the impact of COVID-19, the continuing concerns with variants of COVID-19, the ready availability of the COVID-19 vaccine, and in accordance with the Government of Ontario’s requirements, the Capitol Theatre introduced policy for COVID-19 in Sept 2021.
 Since that time, the policy has been amended to reflect the current policy stated below.

 A copy of this policy is published on our website (capitoltheatre.com) and copies are located at our box office, in the theatre lobby and at building entrances.
 Questions about the policy can be sent via telephone (905-885-1071) or to our email address – firstname.lastname@example.org

-Protection of our staff, volunteers, artists, agents, contractors, audience members and other persons entering the Capitol Theatre premises (collectively called the “Covered Persons”) is of paramount importance and full COVID-19 vaccination is required for all Covered Persons.
+Protection of our staff, volunteers, artists, agents, contractors, audience members and other persons entering the Capitol Theatre premises (collectively called the “Covered Persons”) is of paramount importance.

 The purpose of this policy is to reduce the risk of exposure to and transmission of COVID-19, a highly infectious and deadly communicable disease and is adopted to comply with Capitol Theatre obligations under occupational health and safety, human rights and other applicable legislation to take every reasonable precaution in the circumstances to protect workers and other Covered Persons entering our premises.